 Typical Responsibilities Include:

 Perform all work safely and with the utmost concern for the safety of self and other employees.

 Perform all work in compliance with environmental permits and regulations.

-May be required to work overtime or varying hours.
+May be required to work overtime or varying hours to include shift work.

 Be at work when scheduled and maintain a good attendance record.